SS Eskmere (1916): Construction and career

-Eskmere was laid down as yard number 66 by North of Ireland Shipbuilding Co. at its shipyard in Derry, Northern Ireland, for the Watson Steamship Co.
+Eskmere was laid down as yard number 66 by North of Ireland Shipbuilding Co. at its shipyard in Derry, Ireland, for the Watson Steamship Co.
 The ship was Launched on 10 April 1916 as Thirlmere and completed on 11 July.
 Whilst fitting out, she was sold to the Lever Brothers' newly formed Bromport Steamship Co. on 11 May and renamed Eskmere.
 The ship was bound for Barry, Wales, in ballast when she was torpedoed by UC-75 on 13 October 1917, 15 mi off South Stack Lighthouse with the loss of 20 crewmen.